 - What style of house do you have?

-- Have you been shown any window samples or seen a certain brand on display you liked?
+- Have you seen a certain style of roof that you liked?

 - When do you see yourself making a decision on your home project?

 - Will all people that have input on the decision be present for the demonstration?

 - Will our Financing Services be Of Interest to You?

 We ask these questions so we can be fully prepared to meet your needs.
 After the estimate is confirmed we will meet with you in your home to further discuss your needs and propose appropriate options.
 We will show you a sample of the roofing products and describe the roof replacement process.
 We will take measurements, ask for design choices and provide you with a written estimate before we leave your home.

 Most people don’t even look at their roof; much less consider it a valuable aspect of their home.
 It’s understandable that homeowners are more interested in the layout of their kitchens and bathrooms, the living room, dining area and the outdoor aesthetics of beautiful windows and patio doors, which we can happily discuss with you!
 Even the garage can carry more importance for homeowners.

 But considering your roof covers everything important to you, you should make an effort to understand the importance of proper installation and roofing solution.
 The two most important structural aspects of your home are the roof and foundation.
 Everything else is merely decorative and/or a matter of taste and functionality.
 Homeowners often only consider the quality of a roof when there is a leak, or you notice (too late) excessive shingle wear and other problems.